number A B C D E F G H

 Also see FTTP, APON, BPON, EPON, and GPON.

-bullet PoP
+collapse/expand PoP

 • Point of Presence.
 An ISP's remote access server and other equipment put in a location near its subscribers' sites to enable access to the ISP using local calls instead of long distance calls.